 It offers web design and marketing services, in addition to web hosting.
-It uses cPanel, offers one-click installation for apps, and provides a free website builder.
+It uses cPanel, provides one-click installation to apps, and grants a free website builder.

-It has the edge over newer companies when it comes to providing the right support to help users of all skill levels.
+It has the edge over newer companies to provide the right support to help users of all skill levels.

 It does offer a 14-day free trial, which is nice because it is one of the more expensive options on our list.
-Upfront, you will pay more, but at renewal, even though the price goes up, it is not the most expensive on the list.
+Upfront, you will pay more, but at renewal, it is not the most costly on the list, even though the price goes up.

 You do get ample disk space with the basic plan but no free SSL certificates.
 The plan comes with email security, anti-virus, anti-spam, a three-page web builder, 20 GB of storage, 500 GB transfer, 50 emails, 3 FTP users, one MySQL database, one domain, five sub-domains, and 1 GB email storage.